smyng91/LiquidAirPlant/README.md

 # LiquidAirPlant

 ## Reference
-> Please cite the following paper if you reference/use the code
+Please cite the following paper if you reference/use the code
+> Energy

 ## Overview
 LiquidAirPlant is a MATLAB code allowing its users to model various liquid air power plant configurations driven by natural gas combustors, parabolic trough solar collectors, and/or ambient air.